thescientist13/HP_Stuff/content/Harrypedia/people/Granger/Hermione_Jean/index.md

   from [Black][], but it was safe.
 Hermione here acts from the best of motives, she wants to keep her friend safe.
 I have no problems with *why* she acted, but *how*.
 Was it necessary to go behind [Harry][]'s back the way she did?
-He makes one essentially yelled out assertion that the broom could have come from him, and when [Harry][] does not immediately agree, she goes and reports to [Professor McGonagall][].
+She makes one essentially yelled out assertion that the broom could have come from him, and when [Harry][] does not immediately agree, she goes and reports to [Professor McGonagall][].
 I can see that most teens would be uncomfortable calling in authority this way, and thus that very few if any